· Ivelin Kozarev · Sales Strategy · 6 min read

 Manager bandwidth is at breaking point

 The math is brutal.
-Industry data shows SDR managers typically handle 8.1 reps each.
-In outsourcing, that number often pushes to 12:1 or higher across multiple clients.
+Recent research shows SDR managers typically handle 8.1 reps each.
+In outsourcing, that jumps to 12:1 or higher across multiple clients.

 When each rep needs individualized coaching, roleplay practice, and QA reviews—plus client-specific onboarding for new accounts—something has to give.